Raw Chocolate Recipe for The Body Ecology Diet

 - Whisk in cacao powder and stir, stir, stir until lump free.

-- Whisk in stevia, almond extract, and salt if using.
+- Whisk in sweetener, almond extract, and salt if using.

-- Pour into candy molds or tiny muffin tins – here’s the piggie mold I love ?
+- Pour into candy molds or tiny muffin tins – I use piggie mold

 - Fridge, or freeze, until solid.